 How many times have you looked out your window on a gray winter day and made the excuse that it’s too cold to exercise?
 While the short days and cold nights may tempt you into hibernation mode, and possibly spur bouts of depression, winter is actually a great time to try a new seasonal activity and jump-start your commitment to losing weight, while keeping your spirits up too.

 skating.
 Sick of pounding the pavement?
 Take your workout on ice.
 Ice skating is a great winter sport that will condition both your body and your heart.
 Search for a local ice skating rink, where you interval exercise routine.
 Skate around the rink for 15 to 60 seconds, going as

 Snowshoeing.
 Snowshoeing is a fun way to explore hiking trails around your neighborhood park or in a safe, woodsy part of town.
 You can also snowshoe with family and friends in an open football or soccer field, or even your own backyard.
-Get your heart rate up by racing each other up and down the field.
-Snowshoeing also makes a great core-strengthening workout: By taking wider steps as you walk uphill, you’ll engage your core as well as your lower-body muscles, including your calves, quads, hamstrings, and glutes.
+Get your heart rate up by racing each other.
+Snowshoeing also makes a great core-strengthening workout: By taking wider steps as you walk uphill, you’ll engage your core as well as your lower-body muscles, including your glutes, quads, and hamstrings.
 Snowshoes should have a lightweight aluminum frame and synthetic decking, which is usually made of a cold-resistant rubber or plastic material.
 Many sporting goods retailers have package deals that include snowshoes and poles.
 Keep in mind that using poles can help with